 A D2D wireless network is formed by one VEmesh Gateway and a number of Bridges.
 The Gateway connects anywhere on the DALI bus, usually next to the DALI Master.
 The VEmesh Bridge connects to the various DALI devices, with each VEmesh Bridge capable to support up to 8 DALI addresses.
 The Gateway supports up to 64 Bridges, and up to 64 DALI devices.
 The Gateway and the Bridge Nodes do not require a DALI address of their own.

 The elements of a D2D network are: 1 Gateway, 1 to 64 Bridges and the optional VEtoolkit.

-VEmesh IoT Extension to DALI (or E2D, for Ethernet to DALI) is a Smart Lighting control system, simple to deploy and to use, either stand alone or part of a Smart City system.
+VEmesh IoT Extension to DALI (or E2D, for Ethernet to DALI) is a Smart Lighting control system, which is simple to deploy and to use, and it’s either stand alone or part of a Smart City system.

 An E2D system is formed by one VEhub and a number of E2D wireless networks.
-In turn, an E2D wireless network is formed by one VEmesh Gateway and a number of Bridges.
+In turn, each E2D wireless network is formed by one VEmesh Gateway and a number of Bridges.
 The Gateway connects to a standard Internet router for cloud control (such as via GPRS) or to a local server.
-The VEmesh Bridge connects to standard DALI LED or other types of luminaires, or to sensors or actuators as required in a modern Smart City lighting system.
+The VEmesh Bridge, in various form factors, such as internal, or Zhaga, connects to standard DALI LED or other types of luminaires, or to sensors or actuators as required in a modern Smart City lighting system.

 With high robustness and resiliency, low and deterministic latency, high range, practically unlimited number of Nodes and Hops per network, VEmesh is the optimal technology for wireless lighting control of streetlight and professional lighting, as well as for similar applications that require high performance wireless networks.